Distributions, Section 19 Notices, and Tax Reinvestment

 Exam Tip: Gotchas

-• Long-term capital gains distribute only once per year under Rule 19b-1 (plus the 10% supplemental and the excise-tax distribution).
+• Long-term capital gains distribute only once per year under the frequency limit (plus the 10% supplemental and the excise-tax distribution).
 A customer who sees monthly "distributions" is almost always seeing income (interest or dividends), not capital gains.

 • The 10% supplemental allowance is a narrow exception, not a routine additional distribution.
-A fund that tries to distribute capital gains quarterly violates Rule 19b-1.
+A fund that tries to distribute capital gains quarterly violates the frequency limit.

 How does dividend and capital gain reinvestment work?